ooooo333i/Rally_Detector/Readme.md

 ---

-## 🔧 Data Preprocessing - role of 'collecting_data.py'
+### 🔧 Data Preprocessing - role of 'collecting_data.py'

 1. Download YouTube videos using **pytubefix**
 2. Extract frames every *interval seconds*
 3. Resize to **224×224**
 4. Group into sequences of **30 frames**
+5. Manually label using 'labeling.py'

 ### structure